 Schedule 1 – Definitions

-“acceptable credit rating” means a credit rating of BBB+ (or its equivalent) or higher from Standard and Poors, Fitch Ratings or Moody’s Investor Services.
+“acceptable credit rating” means a credit rating of BBB+ (or its equivalent) or higher from Standard and Poors, Fitch Ratings or Moody’s Investor Services, a Dun & Bradstreet Dynamic Risk Score of Low or better, or a credit rating as otherwise specified in guidelines.

 “Act” means the Utilities Commission Act.

 “accumulation meter” means a meter where the data recorded in the meter and/or data logger represents a period in excess of a 30 minute period ending on the hour (CST) or on the half hour and, where identified by a time, means the 30 minute period ending at that time.

+“AEMC” is the ‘Australian Energy Market Commission’ established under the Australian Energy Market Commission Establishment Act 2004 (SA).

+“applicable regulatory instruments” means the Act, the ERA, the ENTPA Act, any regulation made under those Acts, any condition of a licence issued to an electricity entity or any other code, rule, determination or relevant statutory instrument made by the Commission under the Act.

 “bank bill rate” means: